CrossEye/BibleLiteracy/README.md

 > him Segub.
 And Segub begat Jair, who had three and twenty cities in the land of
 > Gilead.

 So there are parts difficult to read.
 And to me, most of these are devoid of interesting content.
+If you want a very short synopsis of any of the books, I found a very [useful page][66b] that gives simple, short overviews of each of the books.
+It might be worth reading.

+Do note that my own list below is not a small amount of reading.
+The first book I recommend is Genesis, which at more than 38,000 words, is the length of a long novella.
+But altogether, they are a far cry from 750,000!

 ### Translations ###

-There are likely hundreds of translations in English alone.
+There are many dozens, perhaps hundreds, of translations in English alone.

 By far the best known is The King James version (aka the Authorized Version).
 The language is old and dated, but for many English-speaking Christians, this is the definitive version.
 It uses *thee*/*thou*/*thy*, and to a modern ear this might sound like more formal language; don't fall for that.
 You've both studied French.
 These have fallen out of usage in modern English, but when this translation was made, English still had the equivalent of *tutoiement* (when to use *tu*) and *vouvoiement* (when to use *vous*).  *Thou* and the like were the less formal, more personal words.

 When I was still a theist, I was a fan of The Revised Standard version, which was a fairly scholarly version.
-The New International Version was meant to be as easy to read as possible.
+The New International Version was meant to be as easy to read as possible; it used to be the version of choice among evangelical Christians.
 A more recent version is the World English Bible, which was designed to be a readable, modern version, not subject to copyright problems, and so easy to post on the Web.

 You know I've fiddled around with [TiddlyWiki][tw].
 One of the projects I've worked on is to have simple online versions of some Bible translations.
 It's still a work in progress, but there are four English and two Spanish translations [currently available][twb].
 These include the [World English][web] and [King James][kjb] versions.
-Feel free to read content on there as you like; they download easily to any device with a web browser.
+I would recommend that you choose one of these two translations.
+King James is best known, and to many readers, the most poetic.
+World English is simply easier to read.
+Feel free to read content on my site as you like; they download easily to any device with a web browser.
 But there are also printed versions availble in your households.

-I found a very [useful page][66b] that gives simple, short overviews of each of the books.
-It might be worth reading.

 ### The Old Testament ###